ds-wizard/guide/docs/application/administration/roles/index.rst

 Role Permissions
 ================

 Permissions are grouped by the type of work they enable.
-The available groups depend on the DSW edition and enabled features.

 Project-related permissions can allow a role to:

-- manage project templates
+- manage project templates and create projects directly from knowledge models when project creation is restricted to templates
 - view all projects
 - comment on all projects
 - edit all projects